"Why is so much food being wasted in this country?"

 "Freeganism sounds great, but dumpsters are dirty and I don't wanna go into them.
 What can I do?"

 Answer: If you live in Atlanta, you're in luck!
-Because this is where FreeFoodCommune is located.
-You can be a Freegan without EVER dumpster diving yourself.
-We do all the dirty work for you!
-You can just show up on Saturdays and get stuff... off of tables!
+You can be a freegan without EVER dumpster diving.
+We do all the work for you!
+You can just show up on Saturdays and get clean fresh food... off of tables!

 "Why do you call yourself FreeFoodCommune if I have to give money in order to get food?"